EimisPachecoHacks/TrendSync-Brand-Factory-deepMind/README.md

 **Gemini 3 API differences**: Gemini 3 uses `thinking_level` (HIGH/MEDIUM/LOW enum), NOT `thinking_budget` (that's Gemini 2.5).
 Also requires `location=global` on Vertex AI, while Veo requires `us-central1` — mixing these up causes silent failures.

-**Foxit async task pattern**: Foxit PDF Services operations are async — you submit a task, get a `taskId`, and poll until `COMPLETED`.
-Implementing reliable polling with timeouts (120 seconds), error handling, and graceful fallbacks (if compression fails, return uncompressed PDF) required careful engineering.

-**PDF data consistency**: Gemini can hallucinate different values each time it's called.
-Solution: save the tech pack to Supabase once (with `techpack_generated: true` flag), and enforce that the PDF endpoint only accepts pre-saved data.
-The frontend blocks PDF download until the tech pack is persisted.

-**Vertex AI authentication on macOS to Cloud Run**: The service account credential chain had subtle issues with the `google-genai` SDK's `vertexai=True` mode locally.
-Moving to Cloud Run solved this — the attached service account inherits permissions natively, but required adding `roles/aiplatform.user` to the Compute Engine default SA.

-**Supabase RLS infinite recursion**: A Row-Level Security policy on `user_profiles` that checked admin status by querying `user_profiles` itself created an infinite loop.
-Had to drop it and rely on JWT-based role checks instead.

 ## Accomplishments that I'm proud of